 Healthcare disparities: Disruptive healthcare technologies and the patient

-Abstracts still being accepted for this event, organised in association with the School of Law, University of Manchester and the School of Law, Queen Mary, University of London.
+Registration still open for this CPD-approved event, organised in association with the School of Law, University of Manchester and the School of Law, Queen Mary, University of London.

-Organisers invite all interested parties to submit their abstracts and posters for consideration.
-Deadline extended to 1 May 2019.
+Organisers invite all interested parties to register for this event by 31st May 2019.

 Date: Thursday, 13 June and Friday, 14 June 2019

 Venue: Schuster Building, University of Manchester, Manchester M13 9PY

 A pre-conference PGR Day for postgraduate students will be held on Wednesday, 12 June 2019

 Concessions: PGRs/ECRs/Members of WAML and EAHL - £150

 - The prices listed above include a 2-day conference and drinks reception.
 Accommodation and the conference dinner are not included.

 - International delegates can be provided with letters to aid in any VISA applications from the University where required.